THE GREAT COMMISSION

 If we would be a profitable servant we must wait on the Lord’s will continually, we must refuse to be conformed to this world, we must be transformed by the renewing of our mind as we turn away from the communications offered by the world and fill our thoughts with that which builds us up in Christ.
 We must prove God’s will for our life.

-For I say, through the grace given unto me, to every man that is among you, not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith.
+For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith.
 (Romans 12:3)

 If we would be a profitable servant, able to minister successfully to the members of the Body of Christ, we must evaluate how much faith God has given us and then set our expectations accordingly.
 God does not require of any believer that he or she launch out into some grand and imposing scheme, challenging God to do great things.
 God requires only that we obey Him in whatever role He assigns to us whether it be great or small.
 God will give us enough faith to carry out His will.